hypertrace/hypertrace-docs-website/src/pages/deployments/profile.md

 template: docs
 ---

-There are 4 installation profile availables to install hypertrace.
+There are 2 installation profile availables to install hypertrace.
 Those are as follows:
 - `dev`
-- `mini`
 - `standard`
 Details about them with resources and suggested instances will be available soon!